zhouhao3/metal3-docs/design/automatic-network-configuration.md

 * Implement a network controller which is aimed at being an integration with an existing controller only.
 * Implement a solution for a specific underlying infrastructure.
+* Implement a solution for link aggregation in the future.
+* Implement a solution for lldp in the future.

 ## Proposal